Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Cryptographic Hashes (SHA3-256)
   * For every Cell which forms part of a Decentralised Data Object, a cryptographic hash of its byte encoding is computed for identity, indexing and verification purposes

-As an engineering principle, Convex only used trusted implementations of cryptographic algorithms in well tested libraries (currently Bouncy Castle, and the cryptographic routines available as standard in the JVM).
-There is no need to "roll our own" with respect to proven crypto algorithms.
+As an engineering principle, Convex only uses trusted implementations of cryptographic algorithms in well tested libraries (currently Bouncy Castle, and the cryptographic routines available as standard in the JVM).
+We do not intend to "roll our own" with respect to crypto algorithms.

 ## Conclusion